 ...demonstrate familiarity with basic anatomy and physiology of the brain.
 You should gain familiarity with fundamental terminology and basic knowledge about brain systems and functions.
 You should be able to recognize and understand these terms when you encounter them in reading literature (both popular press and primary) or listening to lectures about cognitive neuroscience.
 Chapter reading and quizzes will be used to build this knowledge.
 Examples of basic factual knowledge:

 What is an action potential?
 Why is it important for cognitive function?
-How do ionic currents make it possible?
+How do Na+ and K+ currents make it possible?

-Where is prefrontal cortex?
+Where is prefrontal cortex or the hippocampus?
 What might happen to someone if they had damage to it?

 What is dopamine?
 What it is thought to signal in the brain?

-I decide to swing at a pitch while playing whiffle ball.
-How would a diffusion model explain my reaction time and choice?
+My goal is to swing at a pitch while playing whiffle ball.
+How would the drift diffusion model explain my reaction time and choice?
 How might drift diffusion be implemented in the brain?

 We will not cover everything there is to know about cognitive neuroscience in one quarter.
 Cognitive neuroscience is a rich field that draws on many disciplines from biology, chemistry, psychology, computer science, engineering, mathematics, philosophy and beyond.
 The objective is not to be exhaustive (and exhausting!) in what we cover.
 Instead the goal is to give you basic background and conceptual knowledge as outlined above by going in to depth in a few areas to illustrate the concepts and knowledge that structure the scientific study of cognitive neuroscience.